tungbq/devops-project/projects/terraform-free-vpn-on-aws/README.md

 # Project: Create and Connect to a free VPN server on AWS with Terraform

+This project help you launch your own Open VPN server on AWS

 ## 1-Overview

-- This project help you launch your own Open VPN server on AWS
+- Tech stack: `AWS`, `terraform`, `VPN`

 ## 2-Prerequisite